LitSignal/site-policy/Policies/github-privacy-statement.md

 Effective date: **January 26, 2017**

-Thanks for entrusting GitHub with your source code, your projects, and your personal information.
+Thanks for entrusting GitHub with your projects and your personal information.
 Holding onto your private information is a serious responsibility, and we want you to know how we're handling it.

 ### The short version
 We collect your information only with your consent; we only collect the minimum amount of personal information that is necessary to fulfill the purpose of your interaction with us; we don't sell it to third parties; and we only use it as this Privacy Statement describes.
 If you're visiting us from the EU: we comply with the [Privacy Shield framework](https://www.privacyshield.gov/participant?id=a2zt000000001K2AAI).